SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 	* *parameter*

 		**segments:** an array of bounds that delimit the sentences used in the DTWs.
 Each bounds is an size 2 array which contain the start and the end of a sentence
+		**refresh:** a function to refresh the web page content during the calculation process

 	**showCorespondingWordInReferenceWord:** changes the style of a word in the reference (function used when the user point his mouse on a substituted or inserted word in the hypothesis)

 	* *parameter*